n6ls0n/coding-video-notes/README.md

 - One second of original, uncompressed SD video, captured at 25 frames per second, takes up around 15.5 MBs of storage space.
 This means that the video clip would require 124 Mbits/second of bandwidth to transmit over a network or broadcast channel in real time, i.e. one second of playable video sent every second

-- One seocn dof uncompressed UHD video captured at 50 frames per second, take sup around 620 Mbs of storage space and would require a substantial 5Gbit/seond of transmission bandwidth to send in real time
+- One second of uncompressed UHD video captured at 50 frames per second, take sup around 620 Mbs of storage space and would require a substantial 5Gbit/seond of transmission bandwidth to send in real time

 - A video codec is used to encode/decode video for storage and transmission